 Michael Johnson grew up in Campbell and attended Saint Lucy’s Elementary School and Archbishop Mitty High School.
 He has had an interest in helping children for as long as he can remember.
 Michael graduated from San Jose State University in 2001 with a Bachelor of Arts degree in Liberal Studies and a minor in Communications.

 He began his teaching career at Ponderosa Elementary School in January 2002, and is currently teaching a third through fifth grade self-contained classroom.
 Michael worked as an intern with San Jose State University and obtained his Multiple Subject Teaching Credential.
 According to the “No Child Left Behind Act,” he is a highly qualified teacher.
 He has a desire to want to better himself as a teacher and has attended several workshops and trainings including Writer’s Workshop, GLAD, Lindamood-Bell, Barton and Edmark.
-Michael Johnson has been a part of the Silver Creek Academy team for over six years.
+Michael Johnson has been a part of the Silver Creek Academy team for over eight years.

 In 1992, Bobbi Majors graduated from San Francisco State University with a major in Liberal Studies and a minor in theater.
 Bobbi had always dreamed of being a teacher so she immediately enrolled at The University of San Francisco, where she earned her multiple subjects teaching credential.
 After earning her credential, Bobbi was hired in the Evergreen School District.
 Bobbi has been teaching in the Evergreen School District for 26 years.
 Currently Bobbi teaches at Laurelwood Elementary School.

 Bobbi has consistently participated in professional development courses such as; Touch Math, Step Up To Writing and Writer’s Workshop.
-Bobbi also has been a part of the Support Provider Program (BTSA) in the Elementary School District for the past 5 years.
-Bobbi is currently earning her masters in Curriculum and Development, from the University of Scranton and has published her first book "Looking For The Star" in 2017.
+Bobbi also has been a part of the Support Provider Program (BTSA) in the Elementary School District for the past 7 years.
+Bobbi has earned her masters in Curriculum and Development from the University of Scranton and has published her first book "Looking For The Star" in 2017.